Los Angeles Dodgers and Trump administration at odds over presence of federal agents at Dodger Stadium

 The intense reaction from the Dodgers, public, and federal government exemplifies the tension gripping the Los Angeles area right now as the administration’s immigration crackdown has led to protests against ICE and pressure on the Dodgers to do more to support their fans, of which a large proportion is Latino.

-The Dodgers are expected later Thursday to announce a plan to assist the immigrant community impacted by the recent round of immigration operations.

-The team is set to play the San Diego Padres in Los Angeles on Thursday, as well as host a celebrity softball game hosted by star player Mookie Betts in celebration of Black Heritage Night.
+The team lost 5-3 to the San Diego Padres in Los Angeles on Thursday and staged a celebrity softball game, hosted by star player Mookie Betts, in celebration of Black Heritage Night.
 The Dodgers are averaging more than 50,000 fans in attendance per home game this season, the only team in the majors bringing in that many fans per game.
-Thursday’s home game against the Padres is likely to be a hot ticket as the two teams are heated rivals in the National League West Division.
+Thursday’s home game was an especially hot ticket as the two teams are heated rivals in the National League West Division.

+The Dodgers had been expected Thursday to announce a plan to assist the immigrant community impacted by the recent round of immigration operations but that announcement has now been delayed “because of the events earlier today,” Dodgers President Stan Kasten told the Los Angeles Times.

 She says a team employee told her not to.
 That didn’t deter her, and she performed the song in Spanish anyway.